The Best Natural Rugs (Guide To Natural Fibre Rugs)

 Whichever way you want to use natural rugs in your home, they’re a practical option.
 Reducing noise, helping to keep the space warm and define and zone areas in your home.

-There are a different qualities that each material has.
-And the benefits will differ depending on where and how the rugs are used.
+There are different qualities that each material has.
+The benefits will differ depending on where and how the rugs are used.
 Here’s all you need to know about natural fibre rugs…

 Natural rugs are eco-friendly, being made from natural and renewable materials.

-You can get a pretty large size natural rug for lower cost compared to the same size a wool rug would cost.
-So if you need to cozy up your space on a budget a natural rug is a good option.
+You can get a pretty large-sized natural rug for a lower cost compared to the same size a wool rug would cost.
+So, if you need to cozy up your space on a budget, a natural rug is a good option.

 It’s easy to style natural rugs!
-They work from anything to Japandi to Boho style.
+They work with anything from Japandi to Boho style.
 Either use them simple and solo or layer another rug on top.

 Cons Of Natural Fibre Rugs

-If exposed to the sun for extended periods of time, they can fade or discolour.
+If exposed to the sun for extended periods, they can fade or discolour.
 Just rotate the rug regularly to avoid any noticeable fading in the rug.
 Or you can use sheer curtains to help block out strong sunlight during the day.

-If spills do occur don’t over saturate the rug with water.
-This may make it worse.
+If spills do occur, don’t oversaturate the rug with water.
+This will make it worse.
 Wipe up any spills straight away.

 Make sure you have a rug pad to go under your rug.
-Even though these rugs are natural they are textured.
-And some rug fibres are more coarse than others.
+Even though these rugs are natural, they are textured.
+And some rug fibres are coarser than others.
 Putting a rug pad underneath will keep the rug in place and prevent scratching your wood floors.

-What To Consider When Buying Natural Fibre Rug?
+What To Consider When Buying A Natural Fibre Rug?

 RUG PLACEMENT